sidalit/inference-snaps/docs/tutorial/qwen-vl-tutorial.md

 qwen-vl (2.5/beta) 2.5 from Canonical IoT Labs✓ installed
 ```

-During installation, the snap detects information about your system like installed hardware and available memory.
+During installation, the snap detects information about your system such as installed hardware and available memory.
-Based on this, an appropriate {ref}`engine <engines>` is chosen.
+It uses this information to select an appropriate engine for your setup.

-An *engine* in the context of Inference Snaps is a combination of model weights and a runtime,
-along with some utilities to make it work, like a server exposing a standard API.
+In this context, {ref}`engine <engines>` refers to a combination of model weights and a runtime, along with some utilities to make it work, like a server exposing a standard API.
-Hardware vendors publish optimizations for some of these parts.
-These optimization are packaged in silicon-specific engines.

 ## Check the status

-After installation of the snap, a server is started that can be used for inferencing with the model.
+Once the installation is complete, the server used to inference with the model starts automatically.
-This server comes from the selected engine.
+This server comes from the engine.

-To see the selected engine and the status of this server, run the status command:
+Run the status command to see the selected engine and the status of the server.
+If the server is online, the output should include the URL where the model can be accessed:

 ```{terminal}
 :input: qwen-vl status